scrayosnet/mcexport/README.md

 will be sent as the desired protocol version to the target. mcexport supports the latest iteration of the [Server List Ping protocol][ping-protocol-docs] that all servers since Minecraft 1.7 use.

-If no module is specified explicitly, the most recent version at the time of the last release is used instead.
+If no module is specified explicitly, the most recent version at the time of the last release is used instead (if not explicitly configured).
 Therefore, this may not be the latest version at any time, but at least a somewhat recent version.
 You can override the version with the `module` field until a new release is created.

 Ideally, we could use (and fall back to) `-1` as the protocol version, as that is recommended to use, when determining the appropriate/maximum supported version of a server.
 However, our practical tests revealed that only very few servers